 Supplemental Executive Retirement Agreement.
 The Bank maintains non-tax-qualified SERPs with Mr. Black and Mr. Jones (collectively the "executives").
-The SERPs provide each executive with an annual retirement benefit for a period of 15 years following separation from service, or lump sum distribution [TO COME] (other than for cause) on or after attaining age 62.
+The SERPs provide each executive with an annual retirement benefit for a period of 15 years following separation from service, or lump sum distribution (other than for cause) on or after attaining age 62.
 This retirement benefit equals a benefit percentage (16.4% and 13.6% for Mr. Black and Mr. Jones, respectively) multiplied by the average annual cash compensation during the three completed calendar years preceding the termination of employment.
 Subject to the terms of the SERP, the executive may elect to receive the retirement benefit in an actuarially equivalent lump sum payment.
 All of our named executive officers are 100% vested in their accrued SERP benefit.

 Executive Deferred Compensation Plan.
 The Bank maintains a non-tax qualified executive deferred compensation plan ("Deferred Compensation Plan") for eligible employees designated by the board of directors.
-Each of the named executive officers, except for Mr. Guillaume, are eligible to participate in the Deferred Compensation Plan.
+Each of the named executive officers are eligible to participate in the Deferred Compensation Plan.
 Under the Deferred Compensation Plan, each year the Bank may credit an annual contribution to a participant's deferred compensation account as of January 1.
 The Bank may also credit other discretionary contributions to a participant's deferred compensation account from time to time.
 Amounts credited to a participant's account under the plan accrue earnings monthly equal to the highest deposit rate of the Bank.
 Participants vest in contributions made to the accounts on the earlier of (i) the date they both complete 15 years of service and attain age 55, (ii) the date they both complete 10 years of service and attain age 62, or (iii) the date they attain age 65.
 Participants also become 100% vested in their accounts upon their death or disability and upon a change in control of the Bank or the Company.
 Distributions are made from the Deferred Compensation Plan in either a lump sum or installments following a participant's separation from service, death or upon a change in control.
 Participants forfeit all benefits under the plan if the Bank terminates their employment for cause.

-Commencing in respect of compensation earned for services performed in calendar year 2021, each of the named executive officers, except for Mr. Guillaume, is eligible to elect to defer the receipt of up to 100% of the executive's base salary and/or bonus compensation earned for the applicable calendar year until a future date.
+Commencing in respect of compensation earned for services performed in calendar year 2023, each of the named executive officers is eligible to elect to defer the receipt of up to 100% of the executive's base salary and/or bonus compensation earned for the applicable calendar year until a future date.
 The executive may elect to receive payment of any such deferred compensation upon his termination of employment, a specified future date, or the earlier of his termination of employment and a specified future date.
 The executive also may elect to receive accelerated payment of deferred amounts upon his death and/or a change in control of the Company or the Bank.
 The payment of deferred amounts will be made in one lump sum or in up to ten equal annual installments, as elected by the executive.

-Name Executive Contributions in Last Fiscal Year (\$) (1) Registrant Contributions in Last Fiscal Year (\$) (1) Aggregate Earnings in Last Fiscal Year (\$) (2) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last Fiscal Year End (\$) (3) Randall E. Black 50,000 102,500 2,387 - 300,618 Mickey L. Jones - 32,000 895 - 91,201 Stephen J. Guillaume - -
+Name Executive Contributions in Last Fiscal Year (\$) Registrant Contributions in Last Fiscal Year (\$) (1) Aggregate Earnings in Last Fiscal Year (\$) (2) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last Fiscal Year End (\$) (3) Randall E. Black - 57,500 22,225 - 492,126 Mickey L. Jones - 35,000 7,641 - 169,196 David Z. Richards, Jr. - 30,000 5,806 - 128,556